tool-belt/interface-forge/README.md

 ### Basic Example

-To create a factory you need some typescript types:
+To create a factory you need some TS types:

 ```typescript
 // types.ts